danilocappelletti/GymBuddy/README.md

-# Sbookyway - Professional Booking Platform
+# GymBuddy - Professional Booking Platform

 A comprehensive Next.js booking platform for managing activities, classes, and courses with advanced features like credit systems, instructor management, and detailed reporting.